-The new C8 2020 Corvette Mid-Engine has just been released, so we wanted to look back at some great Corvette history.
-1997 was the first year of production for the fifth-generation Corvette which was twenty-three years ago.
-We start off with a Corvette Commercial that ran for the then New 1997 C5 Corvette.
+We are looking at the 1997 C5 Corvette Commercial.
+1997 was the first year of production for the fifth-generation Corvette which was forty-five years old.
+We start off with a Corvette Commercial that ran for the what was New 1997 C5 Corvette.

-This video is a 1997 C5 Corvette Commercial which was in the Chevrolet Dealer 1997 C5 Launch-Kit and is the full 60-second commercial.
-There is also a 30 second shortened commercial.
+This video is a 1997 C5 Corvette Commercial that was in the Chevrolet Dealer 1997 C5 Launch-Kit and is the full 60-second commercial.
+There is also a 30-second shortened commercial.